GSP

 A database file can contain multiple keychains, and keychains in turn can contain multiple keys (usernames if you like) and values (passwords if you like).

 After starting kc the help command shows the available commands, and usage information for them.
-If you're in a hurry, for starters, you create a new entry with the new command, then entering only a number in the command line will display the entry with the given index.
-You quit from the display with 'q' or EOT (usually CTRL+d).
+If you're in a hurry, for starters, you create a new entry with the new command and save it with write.
+You can see the stored keys with the list command, then entering only a number in the command line will display the entry with the given index.
+You quit from the value display with ‘q’ or EOT (usually CTRL+d).

 The CLI supports tab-completion for commands and keychains.